-Fiscal 2019 RTSR PSUs
+Fiscal 2021 RTSR PSUs

-On May 17, 2021, the HCMC Committee reviewed and certified the Company's performance under the PSU awards granted on May 16, 2018 utilizing the Company's RTSR performance as the performance metric (the "FY19 RTSR PSUs").
-The applicable performance period for the FY19 RTSR PSUs was April 1, 2018 through March 31, 2021.
+On May 17, 2023, the HCMC Committee reviewed and certified the Company's performance under the PSU awards granted on June 1, 2020, utilizing the Company's RTSR performance as the performance metric (the "FY21 RTSR PSUs").
+The applicable performance period for the FY21 RTSR PSUs was June 1, 2020, through March 31, 2023.

-The Company's actual TSR performance over the three-year performance period for the FY19 RTSR PSUs was -14.90%, but in the 81th percentile on a relative basis.
-Despite the strong relative performance that would have typically resulted in a payout between target and maximum levels, due to the Company's negative TSR during the applicable performance period, the Named Executive Officers vesting level was capped at 100% of the target shares rather than the above target vesting level for 81st percentile performance, as further summarized in the table below:
+The Company's actual TSR performance over the three-year performance period for the FY21 RTSR PSUs was 68.1%, and in the 5th percentile on a relative basis, as further summarized in the table below: